We are working

 Hobsons Bay City Council has included Hobsons Bay Wetlands Centre as a Regional Priority in their advocacy papers for State and Federal government.

-Read the Prospectus here.
+Read the Prospectus.

 Partnerships and Feasibility Study

-A Feasibility study, completed in 2020, explains the need for a wetlands centre in Melbourne’s west and details how the Centre will be a sustainable operation.
-You can read the study here.
+You can read the Feasibility Study.
+Completed in 2020, it explains the need for a Wetlands Centre in Melbourne’s west.
+It also details how the Wetlands Centre will be a sustainable operation.

 Concept Design